 The side panels should be placed next to the top panel with their dowel holes, or their topsides, closest to the top panel.

 Start by sliding the right panel onto the plastic dowels of the top panel.
-Give the right panel a push so it slides into place.
+Next, give the right panel a push so it slides into place.

 Now we add the wooden dowels into the dowel holes of the right panel.

-Once they are in place and you can position the left panel as intended, meaning in a 45 degree angle with the top panel, slide the left panel firmly into place by adding some pressure while holding the top panel in place.
+Once they are in place, you can position the left panel as intended, meaning at a 45-degree angle with the top panel, slide the left panel firmly into place by adding some pressure while holding the top panel in place.

-Now we take the back panel, It’s the thinnest panel we have and we slide it into the ledge.
+Now we take the back panel, the thinnest panel, and slide it into the ledge.

-Now take the bottom panel and make sure the ledge is corresponding to the ledge on the other panels.
-Align the plastic dowels of the bottom panel with the side panels and push the bottom panel down.
+Now take the bottom panel and ensure the ledge corresponds to the other panels’ ledge.
+Next, align the plastic dowels of the bottom panel with the side panels and push the bottom panel down.

 3.2 Add back panel support

-With the Ikea cabinet came a little plastic bag, containing some small plastic pieces to secure the back panel of the box.
+With the Ikea cabinet came a little plastic bag containing some small pieces to secure the box’s back panel.
 Just follow the Ikea instructions or look at how we add them to the backside of the cabinet.

 3.3.
 Install the glass door

 Now place the cabinet in front of you in its normal position, being top side up and bottom side down.
 In this step, you can decide which way you want the door to open.
-The choice is all yours, but depending on it, you will have to attach the hinges to the correct side.
+The choice is all yours, but you must attach the hinges to the right side depending on it.

-In the picture, you can see we will attach the hinges on the left panel of the cabinet, as we placed the left side down on our table.
+In the picture, we will attach the hinges on the left panel of the cabinet, as we placed the left side down on our table.

 To attach the hinges, use the included plastic measure tool.
 Place it firmly against the top panel, with the holes facing down on the left panel.
 Push it forward as far as possible on the left panel.

 Take a pencil to mark the holes.
-Do the same on the bottom side of the left panel.
+Then, do the same on the bottom side of the left panel.

 Once that is done, take the first hinge, align its screw holes over the indicated marks and add the screws.
-In case you have difficulties getting the screw in, you can use an awl or another pointed tool, to puncture the holes first.
+If you have difficulties getting the screw in, you can use an awl or another pointed tool to puncture the holes first.

 Do the same for the other hinge.